peerhoffmanncode/HotSox/documentation/hotsox_app_fastapi.md

 Same as for DRF, the Swagger and Redoc interfaces apply for the FastAPI module too:

-> FastAPI HotSox Swagger endpoint is currently available while running the containerized application on your local host, at the following link: [http://0.0.0.0/fastapi/v1/docs/]
+> FastAPI HotSox Swagger endpoint is currently available while running application, at the following link: [http://<URL>/fastapi/v1/docs/]

-> FastAPI HotSox Redoc endpoint is currently available while running the containerized application on your local host, at the following link: [http://0.0.0.0/fastapi/v1/redoc/]
+> FastAPI HotSox Redoc endpoint is currently available while running application, at the following link: [http://<URL>/fastapi/v1/redoc/]